kbmeyer/ALC-Cheeger-Cut-Approximation/README.md

 - Ng, A. Y., Jordan, M. I., & Weiss, Y. (2002). *On spectral clustering: Analysis and an algorithm*.
 - Yelibi, L., & Gebbie, T. (2021). *Agglomerative Likelihood Clustering (ALC)*.

-## Citation

-If you use or build on this work, please cite the associated MSc dissertation and the references above.
-(A `CITATION.cff` file can be added once the dissertation citation details are finalised.)

-## Licence

-A licence file will be added at the repository root (e.g. MIT or BSD-3-Clause), depending on institutional and dissemination requirements.